beelarr/graphql_bookshelf/README.md

   mutation {logout}
 ```
 ### Acknowledgments
-Many thanks to[Alex Deva](https://github.com/alxx) for his Udemy Tutorial on Rails5 and GraphQL.
+Many thanks to [Alex Deva](https://github.com/alxx) for his Udemy Tutorial on Rails5 and GraphQL.